Bae Suzy: 2010–2016: Rising popularity and acting debut

-2017–present: Debut as a solo recording artist and focus on acting
+2017–2023: Debut as a solo recording artist and acting recognition

 In early 2017, Bae made her debut as a solo artist with the EP Yes?
 No?.
 Her pre-release single "Pretend" was released on January 17 and achieved an all-kill by topping all eight South Korean online music charts.
 The title track "Yes No Maybe" was released a week later, on January 24.
 In the same month, Dingo Studio ran a ten-episode reality show documenting Bae's everyday life called Off The Record, Suzy.
 In February 2017, Bae released a duet with singer Park Won, titled "Don't Wait for Your Love".
 She then returned to television in September 2017, starring alongside Lee Jong-suk in the fantasy romance While You Were Sleeping as a field reporter who can see the future through her dreams.
 On December 7, Bae released a remake of Yoo Jae-ha's "Because I Love You" for Yoo's 30th anniversary tribute album.
 On December 27, following the announcement of Min's departure, JYP Entertainment announced that Miss A had disbanded.
 Bae renewed her contract with JYP Entertainment.